NotWearingPants/CTF-Writeups/writeups/Google-CTF-2020/hardware-basics/README.md

 This challenge was awesome, I got to learn Verilog and play around with it, and also found a clever solution to a tedious problem.

-Did not expect less from a Google CTF challenge.
+Did not expect less from a Google CTF challenge :)